gnames/gnparser/README.md

-# Global Names Parser: gnparser
+# Global Names Parser: gnparser written in Go

 ``gnparser`` splits scientific names into their component elements with associated meta information.
 For example, ``"Homo sapiens Linnaeus"`` is